Marion Donovan: Early life and education

-Donovan was born on October 15, 1917, in South Bend, Indiana to Anne and Miles O'Brien.
+Donovan was born on October 15, 1917, in South Bend, Indiana, to Anne and Miles O'Brien.
 Following the death of her mother in 1925, Donovan was parented by her father.
-With his identical twin brother John, Miles O'Brien ran the South Bend Lathe Words manufacturing plant.
+With his identical twin brother John, Miles O'Brien ran the South Bend Lathe Works manufacturing plant.
 Donovan's father and uncle were inventors as well, credited with inventing products such as the "South Bend lathe" for developing automobile gears and gun barrels.
+Donovan spent most of her free time in their manufacturing plant, where she learned the basics of machinery and engineering.
+Her father even helped her produce her very first invention, a tooth powder, as a child.

 At the age of 22, Donovan earned her B.A. in English from Rosemont College in Pennsylvania.
 Nineteen years later, as one of the three women in her graduating class, Donovan earned a master's degree in architecture from Yale University.

 After graduation, Donovan was employed as an Assistant Beauty Editor at Vogue magazine in New York.
 Eventually, she resigned to start a family with leather importer James F. Donovan, and moved to Westport, Connecticut.
 She had three children with Donovan (Christine Donovan, Sharon Dodd Donovan, and James F. Donovan).
 She divorced Donovan in the 1970s and married John F. Butler in 1981.

-Inventions
+Invention of the "Boater"

+Motherhood gave Donovan good reason to revive the innovative instincts of her own childhood.
+Frustrated by the repetitive tasks of changing her daughters cloth diapers, clothing, and bedsheets, Donovan wondered if she could create a more practical solution for preventing diaper leakage.

-In the late 1940s, Donovan was a young mother frustrated by the never ending pile of soggy cloth diapers, and that was when her most famous invention came about.
-She was determined to find a more efficient way of dealing with this problem, so she began experimenting in her attic with various materials and this eventually led her to repurpose a lightweight shower curtain to craft a waterproof diaper cover.
-She called this invention the “Boater,” and this design got rid of the standard rubber pants of the era by using breathable yet leak resistant fabric.
+She began experimenting in her attic with various materials and this eventually led her to repurpose a lightweight shower curtain to craft a waterproof diaper cover.
+She called this invention the "Boater", because it helps babies to "stay afloat".
+This design got rid of the standard rubber pants of the era by using breathable yet leak resistant fabric.
 This design also allowed for snap fasteners instead of safety pins, reducing risk of accidental pricks.
-Initially, there was skepticism from manufacturers about the design, however, the Boater quickly gained popularity after Donovan approached several department stores to showcase its benefits for parents.
-Thus, sales increased, revealing a strong market demand for a product that greatly reduced laundry loads and improved infant hygiene.

-In 1951, Donovan sold the patent for her diaper cover for $1 million, which was a remarkable sum at the time, and a testament to the invention's value.
-A widespread misconception is that Donovan created an entirely disposable diaper, however, she actually introduced a pivotal waterproof cover that paved the way for subsequent developments in leak proof diaper technology.
-The major companies, such as Procter & Gamble (through its Pampers brand), later evolved Donovan's core idea to produce fully disposable and more absorbent diapers.
-Although today's diapers look different from the Boater, her principle of convenience and leak protection remains integral.

-Beyond diapers, Donovan's inventive pursuit led her to develop many household and personal care items, including a soap dish that prevented soap from dissolving in excess water and multiple organizational aids aimed at making domestic life more efficient.
+These improvements also did not constrict the baby.
+The design created a pouch for the diaper insert, keeping the wet diaper away from the baby.
+The final product was actually made from nylon parachute cloth as the material allowed the baby's skin to breath.